mullerdavid/ctf_writeups/cyberquest24/Online_Web_Welcome_to_Raccoon_city/WRITEUP.md

 # Gallery

-Trying to open anythin in the gallery results in an error message, but the `file` parameter is visible.
+Trying to open anything in the gallery results in an error message, but the `file` parameter is visible.

-The paramemter is vulnerable to directory traversal, and any file can be viewed with it, like `/etc/passwd` or the `index.php` (path from SQL error message as well).
+The parameter is vulnerable to directory traversal, and any file can be viewed with it, like `/etc/passwd` or the `index.php` (path from SQL error message as well).

 ```
 http://10.10.1.11:65304/pages/gallery.php?file=../../../../../etc/passwd